-Apprenticeship teaching is the capstone experience for students in the secondary UWF-Teach STEM degrees.
-During the semester-long experience, students gradually assume full teaching responsibilities in a classroom with the guidance and support of an experienced teacher.
+Apprenticeship teaching is the capstone experience for teacher candidates in the secondary UWF-Teach STEM degrees.
+During the semester-long experience, teacher candidates gradually assume full teaching responsibilities in a classroom with the guidance and support of an experienced teacher.
 They demonstrate that they can effectively provide diverse middle and high school students with rigorous standards-based instruction, and are prepared for their first teaching position.
-During the time a student is engaged in apprenticeship teaching, any outside employment or additional academic work is discouraged.
+During the time a teacher candidate is engaged in apprenticeship teaching, any outside employment or additional academic work is discouraged.

 - Complete all program coursework with a grade of C- or higher